 Please allow me to introduce myself.
 My name is Sean O’Connor.
-I am a writer of prose poetry and as you may have inferred from above, also a political activist.
+I am a writer and as you may have inferred from above, also a political activist.
 I ran for political office three times (East Windsor Town Council, East Windsor Regional School District Board of Education, and New Jersey state assembly– 0-3, but that’s okay).
 I am also writing tutor for Mercer County Community College.
-For a year I contributed to the Mercer County Community College Newspaper- The College VOICE– for awhile serving as the editor of the Opinion page.
-Within the next month I will receive my BA in Liberal Studies from William Paterson University, where I also worked part time as an administrate assistant.
+For a year I contributed to the Mercer County Community College Newspaper- The College VOICE– for awhile serving as the editor of the Opinion page. l received my BA in Liberal Studies from William Paterson University, where I also worked part time as an administrate assistant.
 In the fall of 2019 I will begin my first semester as a graduate student in William Paterson University’s Creative & Professional Writing MFA program.

 This blog is part of my effort to contribute to the growing of a sense of community as this is a top interest of mine.
 It is the reason I write at all.
 I believe that one purpose literature serves is to help us know and understand each other a little bit better, which can help how we interact with one another.
 I also view literature as a holistic study of life experience, applied philosophy, and invitation to free thought.

-I enjoy every genre of literature: however the genre I most enjoy and the one I tend to write most in is prose poetry..
-My favorite poets are Simon Ortiz, Walt Whitman, Denise Levertov, Michael Collier, Christopher Salerno, Sharon Olds, Claude McKay, Amy Lowell, and Billy Collins, Bob Dylan and Jason Isbell.
-My favorite writers of prose include Fyodor Dostoevsky, Marcel Proust, Michel Montaigne, Elissa Washuta, and Martha Witt.
+I enjoy reading and writing in every genre of literature.
+My favorite fiction writers include Fyodor Dostoevsky, Robert Musil, Leo Tolstoy, Martha Witt, John Parras, and Lydia Davis.
+Poets I enjoy include Bernard Foyuth, Simon Ortiz, Walt Whitman, Denise Levertov, Michael Collier, Christopher Salerno, Sharon Olds, Claude McKay, Amy Lowell, and Billy Collins, Bob Dylan and Jason Isbell.
+My favorite writers of non-fiction include Michel Montaigne, and Elissa Washuta.

 When I am not reading, writing, or watching something, I love to walk or go on a spontaneous drive.